github/codeql/java/ql/automodel/src/README.md

 # Automodel Java Extraction Queries

 This pack contains the automodel extraction queries for Java.
+Automodel uses extraction queries to extract the information it needs in order to create a prompt for a large language model.
+There's extraction queries for positive examples (things that are known to be, e.g., a sink), for negative examples (things that are known not to be, e.g., a sink), and for candidates (things where we should ask the large language model to classify).

 ## Extraction Queries in `java/ql/automodel/src`